6 Open Secrets Of Aluminum Bike Frames

 My average work commute is around 65-85 miles a week.
 I weigh in at 215 lbs. and carry an additional load of about 15 lbs. (work clothes, food, water, and accessories and tools needed to repair on the side of the road in case of blowouts, broken cables, and loose spokes) I ascend and descend 4500 feet a week.
 The total weight is in the ballpark of about 250 lbs.

-My aluminum Trek hasn’t failed me in any such way over the last 11-years.
+My aluminum Trek hasn’t failed me in any such way over the last 11 years.
 I’ve subjected that bike to over 5000 miles and counting.
 It’s gone through everything.
-From the muddy and rocky ravines of Iowa, to the road shrapnel of Connecticut, my bike has survived.
+From the muddy and rocky ravines of Iowa to the road shrapnel of Connecticut, my bike has survived.

-I will occasionally tighten and loosen my rear spokes after putting my 3-year old in the carrier—and with that said I’d increase the total load to 275 lbs.
+I will occasionally tighten and loosen my rear spokes after putting my 3-year-old in the carrier—and with that said, I’d increase the total load to 275 lbs.
 Still, it operates how it should with no signs of sag or creak.
-Keep in mind I often provide weekly maintenance including cleaning and oiling the drivetrain and tightening down various bolts as well as giving it a good bubble bath from head-to-toe.
+Keep in mind I often provide weekly maintenance, including cleaning and oiling the drivetrain and tightening down various bolts, as well as giving it a good bubble bath from head to toe.

 Conclusion

-An aluminum bike reacts quickly, carries itself lightly, and holds up against the worse mother nature can dish out.
+An aluminum bike reacts quickly, carries itself lightly, and holds up against the worst mother nature can dish out.
 Aluminum oxide takes longer to occur than rust on iron.
 This is also a great time to dive yourself into cycling as gas prices rise.

-There have also been so many technological advancements made in cycling and the traditional design of a bicycle has not changed for more than 100 years, but the materials and way in which the bicycle is made and assembled has, and for the better.
+There have also been so many technological advancements made in cycling and the traditional design of a bicycle has not changed for more than 100 years, but the materials and way in which the bicycle is made and assembled have, and for the better.
 This is literally the golden age of cycling, and aluminum frames are just as dependable and fun as any other material.
 Maybe except a wooden bike, but that’s a whole other article.

 Happy Pedaling!